umvirt/multilib/README.md

 ## Cleanup

-If multilib installed properly then remove */opt/temptools* directory.
+If multilib installed properly then you can remove temporary directory.

 ## Default lib32 installation scripts